-MFSM || glossary
+mfsm || glossary

 Alexandre R.J.
 François

-Active Pulse
+active Pulse

 A pulse carrying volatile data.
 Active pulses flow down streams.

 Processing unit in the SAI architectural style.
-A cell must be connected to exacly one source for persistent shared memory access.
+A cell must be connected to exacly one repository for persistent shared memory access.
 A cell can be connected to exactly one upstream cell and an arbitrary number of downstream cells.
 Incoming active pulses are processed in parallel, asynchronously.
 The processing may result in the augmentation of the active pulse and/or update of the passive pulse.
 A cell is logically defined by its active and passive filters and its output.

 A filter is an object that specifies a node type, a node name and eventual sub-filters corresponding to sub-nodes.
 The filter composition hierarchy is isomorphic to its target node structure.